 What preferences are in place under ICWA for your child if and when he is removed from your home?

 No matter who your child is placed with temporarily during your CPS case, the home must be able to meet any special needs of your child and be close to your family and any other siblings your child has.

-Another important requirement under ICWA is that your child will need to be placed as close as possible to your relative’s homes so that your child can continue to build a relationship with the child.
+Another essential requirement under ICWA is that your child will need to be placed as close as possible to your relative's home so that your child can continue to build a relationship with the child.

 What happens in a case affected by ICWA where your parental rights are at stake?

-The Texas Family Code contains its own requirements that need to be met in a case that involves a possible termination of your parental rights or a situation where your child is going to be placed into foster care.
-ICWA has additional requirements that must be met as well to ensure that your extended family that is also members of the tribe have an opportunity to see him as frequently as possible.
+The Texas Family Code contains its requirements that need to be met in a case that involves a possible termination of your parental rights or a situation where your child will be placed into foster care.
+ICWA has additional requirements that must be met to ensure that your extended family that is also members of the tribe, have an opportunity to see him as frequently as possible.

-It is very difficult to have parental rights terminated in the event that ICWA is applicable.
-The reason being is that evidence beyond a reasonable doubt- the same standard of proof that is a part of criminal cases in the United States- must be presented to a court that the continued custody of your child by you is likely to result in serious emotional or physical damage to the child.
+It isn't easy to have parental rights terminated if ICWA is applicable.
+The reason being is that evidence beyond a reasonable doubt- the same standard of proof that is a part of criminal cases in the United States- must be presented to a court that the continued custody of your child by you is likely to result in severe emotional or physical damage to the child.

-There must be a direct and causal relationship between the conditions in your home and the harm that your child has suffered or the risk of specific harm to your child.
+There must be a direct and causal relationship between the conditions in your home and the harm that your child has suffered or the risk of specific damage to your child.